-The upper-level velocity potential pattern currently depicts a weak Wave-1 structure with anomalous divergence (convergence) over the central and eastern Pacific (Africa and Indian Ocean).
+The upper-level velocity potential pattern currently depicts mostly a Wave-1 structure, with some interference over the Indian Ocean.
+Generally, anomalous divergence (convergence) was measured over the central and eastern Pacific (Atlantic Ocean to the Maritime Continent).
 Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation